-Official documentation that proves residency for at least 5 years in one of the eligible STLCs.
-As long as the address and the name of the applicant appear clearly, the following documents can be submitted as proof of residence: certificate of residency, statement from

-If you are submitting any supporting documents in your local language, you must attach at least an informal translation into English.
+- Official documentation that proves residency for at least 5 years in one of the eligible STLCs.
+As long as the address and the name of the applicant appear clearly, the following documents can be submitted as proof of residence: certificate of residency, statement from the local police office or municipality, population registry office, rental agreement, utilities bills, employment contract.
+This list is not exhaustive and alternative documents can be considered. - If you are submitting any supporting documents in your local language, you must attach at least an informal translation into English.
 Documents without any English translation will not be considered.